rtrelease/Jetson-Symbolics-Neuromorphics/Adding symbolic programming tools to Jetson.md

 Each line represents a molecular process rule firing report, showing one gene activation 'pathway' through the complex interacting 'web' of cellular molecular processes responsible for gene regulation.
 This molecular biology process network is graphically depicted in the upper right diagram.

- A detailed account of this simulation's symbolic knowledge base and related molecular biology qualitative process modeling experiments can be found here: https://pubmed.ncbi.nlm.nih.gov/10564845/
+ A detailed account of this simulation's symbolic knowledge base and related molecular biology QP modeling experiments can be found here: https://pubmed.ncbi.nlm.nih.gov/10564845/

 ![Screenshot from 2022-02-28 17-50-13](https://user-images.githubusercontent.com/71346897/170128766-643d6a91-907b-4655-a479-9165013e0f15.png)